Starting with the 2017-18 financial aid application cycle, the following changes to the FAFSA application process will

 Complete the Undergraduate Part-Time Confidential Information Form

-- Complete the form online under the Apply Online tab on SHUAwards OR complete the paper 2017-2018 Undergraduate Part-Time Confidential Information Form or 2018-2019 Undergraduate Part-Time Confidential Information Form.
+- Complete the form on SHUAwards > Menu > Apply Online OR complete the paper 2017-2018 Undergraduate Part-Time Confidential Information Form or 2018-2019 Undergraduate Part-Time Confidential Information Form.

 The FAFSA and UG Part-Time CIF should be submitted at least six weeks prior to the beginning of your first enrollment period.
 Please note that additional documentation may be required.